ClimateInformatics/SupernoVAE/README.md

 This file contains the supernovae class.
 It also contains all needed functions to create a configuration file and the needed folder structure as well as the functions to load and store data.

 ### SupernoVAE_functions.py
 This file contains the model function of the neural network used as well as the construction of the data pipeline.
-If you want to alter the structure of the neural network, or the input data formate, change this file.
+If you want to alter the structure of the neural network, or the input data format, change this file.

 ## Requirements
-We tested the code using Python 3.6 and Tensorflow-gpu 1.8
+We tested the code using Python 3.6 and Tensorflow 1.8